 - Children with visible wounds or scars may have questions or worries about seeing their friends for the first time.
 The health care team can help you prepare your child for these social interactions.

 - Be supportive if your child wishes to share feelings, worries, and wishes about going back to school.

 - Many burn care centers have on-site school and fun activities for children.
 Help your child to take part in these activities.

-- For assistance with preparing you and your child for his or her return to school, consider consulting a psychologist, social worker, or a national organization such as the Phoenix Society for Burn Survivors.
+- For assistance with preparing you and your child for his or her return to school, consider consulting a child life specialist, psychologist, social worker, or a national organization such as the Phoenix Society for Burn Survivors.

 Schools are required by law to provide “reasonable accommodations” for children who have been injured.
 The school guidance counselor or social worker is typically the person responsible for coordinating this process.
 These accommodations may be available to your child as he or she recovers from the injury: